msi-techwiki/brokentest/pages/Services.md

 MSI maintains a set of email lists to provide a way to communicate with the MSI community.

+MSI no longer hosts these mailing lists in-house.
+Instead, we host these mailing lists through Google Groups.
+If you would like to be added to one of the Google Groups, please send a request through the MSI IT Help Desk.

 There are the building lists to alert users to location specific issues such as water or power outages.
 There is the MSI-News list which people can use as a general forum.
 Finally, there is the Currents mailing list, which hosts the MSI newsletter.

 The General Lists: